All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 Names and dosages of any prescription and over-the-counter medications that your child is taking

 For vesicoureteral reflux, some basic questions to ask your child's doctor include:

-Don't hesitate to ask questions that occur to you during your child's appointment.
-The best treatment option for vesicoureteral reflux — which can range from watchful waiting to surgery — often is not clear-cut.
-In order to arrive at a treatment decision that feels right to you and your child, it's important that you understand your child's condition and the benefits and risks of each available therapy.
+Don't hesitate to ask additional questions that occur to you during your child's appointment.
+The best treatment option for vesicoureteral reflux — which can range from watchful waiting to surgery — often isn't clear-cut.
+To choose a treatment that feels right to you and your child, it's important that you understand your child's condition and the benefits and risks of each available therapy.